 LBA is committed to utilizing cutting-edge technology to enhance classroom education and prepare students for the 21st century workplace.

 Technology is integrated into the curriculum at age-appropriate levels, and instruction begins at the kindergarten level and runs through high school.
-In the older grades, students also take STEM (Science, Technology, Engineering, and Math) classes to keep them at the forefront of current technology aptitude.
-Students also learn word processing, spreadsheets, page layout, presentations, internet safety, online research, keyboarding, file management and organization, and many other important digital skills.
+Students learn word processing, spreadsheets, page layout, presentations, internet safety, online research, keyboarding, file management and organization, and many other important digital skills.

 LBA features redundant firewalls to maintain a safe learning environment, fiberoptic internet and intranet connections, and interactive whiteboards and document cameras in each classroom.
-Every preschool, kindergarten, and elementary classroom is equipped with iPads for student use, and students in grades 5-12 each have a school-provided Chromebook for our 1:1 technology program.
+Every preschool through grade 2 student is assigned an iPad, and each student in grades 3-12 is issued a Chromebook for our 1:1 technology program.